Poimaster69/Big-Calculator-Project/README.md

 # Big Calculator Project

 Welcome to the Big Calculator Project!
-This project is a collaborative effort by our team to create a basic yet functional calculator application using Python.
+This project is a collaborative effort by our team to create a basic yet functional calculator application using only Python.

 ## Project Overview